crelder/recipe-shoppinglist-generator/README.md

 ## Use your own recipes
 1. Clone this repository.
 2. Change the `recipes.json` file so that it fits your own recipes.
-Then check e.g. [here](https://jsonformatter.curiousconcept.com/#), if your `recipes.json` content has a valid json format.
+Then optionally check e.g. [here](https://jsonformatter.curiousconcept.com/#), if your `recipes.json` content has a valid json format.
-2. Copy the location of your raw version of your `recipes.json` into line 9 in the `recipes.js` file.
+2. Copy the location of your raw version of your `recipes.json`.
+Insert the value into the variable `RECIPE_JSON_URL` (line 1 in the `recipes.js` file).
 3. Use Github Pages to create an application link.
 4. Bookmark this link and you can always generate your shoppinglist on the go.

 Done!

+You can use e.g. ChatGPT to create the JSON format of a recipe for you.
+In the prompt provide the full text recipe and an array of a few already existing JSON recipes - and include e.g. "Please return this recipe in the provided JSON format".